Ex-Mente/auxi.0/CONTRIBUTING.md

 [#auxi-za forum](https://groups.google.com/forum/#!forum/auxi-za)

-## Adhering to Standards and Procedurse
+## Adhering to Standards and Procedures
 Getting people to work together to achieve a common goal is not always easy, but it is so worth while when it is successful.
 If `auxi` is to have any chance of succeeding, and help us all out, we need to work according to a common set of standards and procedures.
 All these things are open for debate on the [#auxi-za forum](https://groups.google.com/forum/#!forum/auxi-za).
 If things are not working well, we discuss them, and make them better.

 So, if you do want to contribute, please familiarise yourself with the details in the system documentation (README.md, ROLES.md, STANDARDS.md, CONTRIBUTING.md, RELEASING.md) in the root of the GitHub repository, and stick to the standards, procedures and other guidelines provided.